NikolaLa/TA-LABA-Course/README.md

 ### Steps
  1. Loading array
  2. Divide the array into two equal parts
-   2a.if is an odd number the part on the left should take an additional number
+   2a.if it is an odd number the part on the left should take an additional number
  3. Divide the left part into smaller parts till either single numbers or pairs remain

 ### Variable